Leveraging Logoteleology’s Meaning Antecedent Analysis

 The Bright Side of Meaning Antecedents

 To Logotelogy students, meaning antecedents are helpful because, among other benefits to understanding personality, they differentiate us from others and underlie our uniqueness.
 Meaning antecedents too can help us to succeed and to thrive when we are true and aligned with our context’s social norms, traditions, and customs.
 For instance, about my uniqueness, in relationship to my siblings, I am the youngest, and my name is Luis.
 My brother and sister cannot make that claim.
 On the other hand, they each also have their own irreplaceable distinctiveness.
-Pertaining to norms, traditions and customs, I was raised in a Spanish-speaking home which made it easy for me to communicate with members of my family and neighbors.
-There were also unique norms and customs imbedded in me that last to this day.
+Pertaining to norms, traditions, and customs, I was raised in a Spanish-speaking home which made it easy for me to communicate with members of my family and neighbors.
+There were also unique norms and customs embedded in me that last to this day.
 As an example, for the most part, it would be inconceivable for people in my culture – myself included — to leave a senior member of the family in a retirement home.
 In contrast, other cultures do not object to that.

 The Dark Side of Meaning Antecedents

 As you would expect, what had served me so well as a child did not always turn out to be helpful as an adult, especially when interacting out of my comfort zone.
 For instance, after high school, my first months studying abroad demanded a lot of adjustment on my part.
-Additional adjustment was required when I started to conduct business in other countries; and when I had to work with individuals with diverse backgrounds and nationalities even on my own turf.
-The problem was not confronting the differences when interacting with other cultures; at the end of the day these contrasting realities proved to be of profound benefit to me.
+An additional adjustment was required when I started to conduct business in other countries; and when I had to work with individuals with diverse backgrounds and nationalities even on my own turf.
+The problem was not confronting the differences when interacting with other cultures; at the end of the day, these contrasting realities proved to be of profound benefit to me.
 The dark side of my meaning antecedents was that — in my ignorance — I started judging others for not being like me, and for not following my personal and my inherent cultural standards and norms.
 I also started blaming others for what I now confess was the arrogant discomfort I felt being out of my comfort zone.

 Have you experienced the same?
 Have you ever operated as if your standards should be the world’s standards, and that every decision must meet the criteria of your comfort zone and world view?

 What I realized over time was that if I persisted with that view, I would be pushing others away and end up being a very lonely person; as well as windup a failed professional.
-Once aware of these potential consequences, and thanks to wonderful mentors, I started the process of becoming a true global leader who thrived in diversity.
+Once aware of these potential consequences, and thanks to wonderful mentors, I started the process of becoming a truly global leader who thrived in diversity.

 Self-awareness.
 Generally, the condition of being aware of or conscious of oneself – in the sense of having a relatively objective but open and accepting appraisal of one’s true personal nature. [ii]